Funding

 A post-doc is not eligible to apply as the PI.
 If the award is to be used for part of a post-doc or technician salary, the individual must be identified in the application and in place at the start of the project term.
 The team member should be identified in the budget submitted with the application.

-Yes, but only one PI is recognised as the Oxford-Harrington Rare Disease Scholar and will have responsibility for project oversight and financial management.
+Yes, but only one Principal Investigator is recognised as the Oxford-Harrington Rare Disease Scholar and will have responsibility for project oversight and financial management.

 No, we can only support projects in which the asset and ensuing IP are under full control of the Principal Investigator's not-for-profit institution.